What is Conflict in a Story and How to Write One in 8 Steps

 Short stories and novellas usually limit conflict to one main struggle and maybe another minor one that is resolved quickly or does not affect the main plot.
 Let’s take A Christmas Carol by Charles Dickens as an example of a novella.

-• Overview: The main character, a gnarly, bitter old man named Scrooge, hates Christmas and mocks any who celebrate it.
-However, the ghost of his late business partner, Marley, visits him on Christmas Eve and explains how his greed and selfishness have led to an endless existence as a chained spirit.
-After each Christmas spirit takes him on a journey, Scrooge realizes that his perspective of life is very different from reality.
+- Overview: The main character, a gnarly old man named Scrooge, hates Christmas and mocks anyone who celebrates it.
+However, the ghost of his late business partner, Marley, visits him on Christmas Eve and explains how his greed and selfishness have turned him into a chained spirit.
+After each Christmas spirit takes him on a journey, Scrooge realizes that his perspective of life is very different from reality..

-• Conflict analysis: Scrooge is a lonely man who lives in fear of unpredictable human interaction.
-However, the other characters thrive on it and live happily, believing that the best way to live is to share your life with others.
-In the end, Scrooge’s journey motivates him to make a conscious effort to honor Christmas and share his wealth with those who truly need it.
+- Conflict analysis: Scrooge is a lonely man who lives in fear of unpredictable human interaction.
+However, the other characters thrive on it and live happily.
+They believe that the best way to live is to share your life with others.
+In the end, Scrooge’s journey motivates him to make a conscious effort to honor Christmas and share his wealth with those who need it.

-• Types of conflict: The novella’s main conflict is split into two categories: internal and external.
-Scrooge’s external struggles with Christmas celebrations and the visions that the spirits show him reflect his internal conflict and his twisted, fear-fueled outlook on life.
+- Types of conflict: The novella’s main conflict is split into two categories: internal and external.
+Scrooge’s external struggles with Christmas celebrations and the spirits reflect his internal conflict and his fearful outlook on life.

-What makes this story truly successful is how well the conflict aligns with Scrooge’s character and his flaws.
-Whether it’s internal or external, Scrooge suffers through many world-shattering realizations that force him to reevaluate his outlook on life and thus grow as a character.
+What makes this story truly successful is how well the conflict aligns with Scrooge’s personality and his flaws.
+This character suffers through many world-shattering realizations that force him to reevaluate his outlook on life and grow as a character.

 2. Novels

 Novels have the privilege of being lengthy, which helps authors explore conflict and characters in more detail.
-Since the minimum length of a novel is fifty thousand words, it’s much easier to flesh out conflict and expand character arcs.
-We will take a deeper look at conflict in novels by examining Six of Crows by Leigh Bardugo.
+After all, a novel’s minimum length is 50,000 words, making it easier to flesh out conflict and expand character arcs.
+We will take a deeper look at conflict in novels by examining Leigh Bardugo’s Six of Crows.

-• Overview: Throughout the novel, a group of misfits and thieves called the Dregs band together to perform an impossible heist by breaking into a foreign fortress.
-Along the way, they face external conflict in the form of physical enemies, like the soldiers of the fortress and the merchant who hired them.
-They also face an internal conflict between their innermost desires for love and redemption and the beliefs they’ve adopted as they struggle to get by.
+- Overview: Throughout the novel, a group of thieves called the Dregs band together to break into a foreign fortress.
+Along the way, they face external conflict in the form of physical enemies, such as the soldiers of the fortress.
+They also face an internal conflict between their innermost desires for love and redemption and their cynical beliefs.

-• Conflict analysis: At the end of the novel, each character has undergone some form of growth.
-While it doesn’t change their grey morals, this maturity does give them the incentive to take down the corrupt merchant and save their captured friend, Inej.
-Kaz Brekker, the protagonist, appears to have been the most changed, going as far as to strike a deal with his arch-nemesis, Pekka Rollins, in order to save Inej.
+- Conflict analysis: At the end of the novel, each character has undergone some form of growth.
+While it doesn’t affect their morals, this maturity does give them the incentive to take down the corrupt merchant and save their captured friend, Inej.
+Kaz Brekker, the protagonist, appears to have changed the most, going as far as to strike a deal with his arch-nemesis in order to save Inej.

-• Types of conflict: There are several types of conflict present in the novel.
+- Types of conflict: There are several types of conflict present in the novel.
 While the whole gang shares a common goal of obtaining money, each individual has their own thoughts and beliefs that clash with their true desires.
 This inner clash generates a significant degree of internal conflict among them.
-For example, Kaz’s harsh upbringing has made him emotionally distant and unable to cope with his feelings for Inej.
+For example, Kaz’s harsh upbringing has made him emotionally distant and unable to accept his feelings for Inej.
 Plus, infiltrating an enemy fortress is a good example of physical external conflict.

 3. Screenplays/Movies